 Equals Financial Need

 The EFC is determined by filing the FAFSA and combining the student’s contribution and the parents’ contribution (for dependent students).
-All applicants are required to inform the Financial Aid Office of any additional assistance to be received from outside sources during the application period.
+All applicants are required to inform the Office of Financial Aid and Scholarships of any additional assistance to be received from outside sources during the application period.

-Upon the student’s completion of the application, the Financial Aid Office will determine programs that the applicant is eligible for and then offer a financial aid package that may include grants, scholarships, loans and/or work-study.
+Upon the student’s completion of the application, the Office of Financial Aid and Scholarships will determine programs that the applicant is eligible for and then offer a financial aid package that may include grants, scholarships, loans and/or work-study.